-- Monitor food safety field activities to ensure that inspections, sampling, investigations, and educational efforts are structured to ensure that industry needs are addressed and public health is optimized. - Maintain a food protection rapid response team that encompasses both the food and feed protection programs with the expertise and training to investigate foodborne illness outbreaks and other food and feed hazards or emergencies. - Participate with the State Food Safety Task Force to enhance food safety and food defense. - Complete the design, development and implementation of Phase II of the new database and inspection software system by June 30, 2015.
+- Monitor food safety field activities to ensure that inspections, sampling, investigations, and educational efforts are structured to ensure that industry needs are addressed and public health is optimized. - Maintain a food protection rapid response team that encompasses both the food and feed protection programs with the expertise and training to investigate foodborne illness outbreaks and other food and feed hazards or emergencies. - Continue to maintain the FDA-based Manufactured and Retail Foods Regulatory Program Standards to ensure continuous program improvement and the enhancement of regulatory activities. - Continue to provide expertise on Food Safety business processes related to the completion of Phase II of the database and inspection system software.

-- Rate of voluntary compliance with Virginia's food laws and regulations for food establishments inspected by the Food Safety and Security Program - Unit cost of performing a food inspectional activity - " Ensure the continued supply of safe, wholesome, unadulterated, properly labeled and humanely processed meat and poultry products for Virginia consumers.
+- Rate of voluntary compliance with Virginia's food laws and regulations for food establishments inspected by the Food Safety and Security Program - Unit cost of performing a food inspectional activity - " Ensure the continued supply of humanely harvested, safe, wholesome, unadulterated, accurately labeled processed meat and poultry products for all consumers.